shipsimfan/lss-arch/README.md

 `packages.list` contains the list of packages that are installed with Arch Linux.
 To add any packages, add a newline to the end of the file with the name of package.

-Any files that match `*.pub` in the `chroot` folder will be used as SSH keys for the created user.
+Any files that match `*.pub` in the `chroot/keys` folder will be used as SSH keys for the created user.